 He had been a notable public speaker and debater at college, but in his professional life he was usually reluctant to speak in public.
 In fact, he was really only at ease in his laboratory, in the company of his researchers.
 Everyone called him ‘Fess’ – short for Professor.

-Oswald Theodore Avery died of liver cancer in Nashville on February 20, 1955, aged 78.
+Oswald Theodore Avery died age 78 on February 20, 1955 in Nashville of liver cancer.
 He was buried in Nashville’s Mount Olivet Cemetery.

 Author of this page: The Doc